AlvaroHClaver/Password-Generator-App/README-template.md

 ### What I learned

-During the development i was able to learned how to customize checkbox input type and range input type.
+During the development i was able to learne how to customize checkbox input type and range input type.
 To customize the checkbox the original box is made invisible and a new one is created and recieves the style properties based on the design.
-Check the section useful resource to get more details.
+Check the section useful resources to get more details.

 ```html
 <label class="container"